tuupola/slim-basic-auth/README.md

 ]));
 ```

-### Callback
+### Before middleware

-Callback is called only when authentication succeeds.
-It receives an array containing `user` and `password` as argument.
-If callback returns boolean `false` authentication is forced to be failed.
+Before middleware funcion is called only when authentication succeeds but before the next incoming middleware is called.
+You can use this to alter the request before passing it to the next incoming middleware in the stack.
+If it returns anything else than `\Psr\Http\Message\RequestInterface` the return value will be ignored.

 ```php
 $app = new \Slim\App;